Supriya2301/BankingApplication/README.md

     5. Invest Money through the bank account.

-    6. It should have an admin panel that can be accessed to view user and account information only for users with admin roles.
+    6. It has an admin panel that can be accessed to view user and account information only for users with admin roles.